 Working Capital Ratio = $300,000 / $150,000 = 2

 A working capital ratio lower than 1 means your company has negative working capital, whereas a working capital ratio between 1.2 and 2 means your company has positive working capital.

-If your working capital ratio is trending toward stagnant, or decreasing, it may indicate that it’s time to tighten your operations and explore your financing options.
+If your working capital ratio is trending toward stagnant or decreasing, it may indicate that it’s time to tighten your operations and explore your financing options.

-Do I need a working capital loan?
+Do I need working capital?

 “We just needed flexibility.
 The money will get paid back on the sales we do.
 But we need the money to pay for things upfront, because everything we do is paid for upfront.
 Before we even get product we pay for it.”

 Take Elijah’s Xtreme, a hot sauce company run by the father and son team, Elijah and Bret Morey.
 While sales were strong and they were winning awards for their homemade hot sauces, they were running into an issue many companies face — since they had to pay for inventory in advance, they were constantly strapped for cash.